bjornregnell/tips-and-tricks/README.md

 Grub is the bootloader that enables dual boot with Ubuntu + Windows.

-* How to m ake grub remember last boot choice?
+* How to set grub to remember last boot choice?
   * Read this: https://www.maketecheasier.com/set-grub-remember-last-selection/

 ```